mattburnett-repo/generic-fse-code-challenge/Readme.md

 * Instructions are provided in the Readme files for [frontend](https://github.com/mattburnett-repo/generic-fse-code-challenge/tree/main/frontend), [backend](https://github.com/mattburnett-repo/generic-fse-code-challenge/tree/main/backend), and [AuthServer](https://github.com/mattburnett-repo/generic-fse-code-challenge/tree/main/authServer) repos

 ### Docker containers
-* You can run Docker containers for the frontend and the backend.
+* You can run Docker containers for the frontend, the backend and the authServer.
 Instructions are in the respective README.md files
 * You can also try a docker-compose build from the project root directory:
   ```bash
   docker-compose up -d